-C UNIT CLASS All Portfolios (except the Principal Pl NextGen Savings Portf Principal Plus Portfolio NextGen Savings Portfolio Principal Plus Portfolio folio Up-front Selling Compensation 1 Ongoing Compensation 2 Up-front Selling Compensation 1 Ongoing Compensation 2 Up-front Selling Compensation 1 Ongoing Compensation 2 1.00% 1.00% 0.00% 0.25% 0.00% 0.125%
+C UNIT CLASS All Portfolios (except the Principal Pl NextGen Savings Portf he Principal Plus Portfolio and the NextGen Savings Portfolio Up-front Selling Compensation Ongoing Compensation Up-front Selling Compensation Ongoing Compensation Up-front Selling Compensation Ongoing Compensation 1.00% 1.00% 0.00% 0.25% 0.00% 0.125%

-^{1.} Expressed as a percentage of the Contribution amount, but not deducted from the Contribution amount.
+1. Expressed as a percentage of the Contribution amount, but not deducted from the Contribution amount.

-^{2.} Expressed as an annual percentage of the average daily net assets invested in the C Unit Class in an Account.
+2. Expressed as an annual percentage of the average daily net assets invested in the C Unit Class in an Account.
 Ongoing compensation is paid to the Financial Intermediary beginning in the 13th month after a Contribution is made, except that ongoing compensation for the Principal Plus Portfolio and NextGen Savings Portfolio is paid to the Financial Intermediary immediately upon a Contribution.
 Amounts shown for the NextGen Savings Portfolio are paid to Financial Intermediaries.
 Such amounts are not paid by the NextGen Savings Portfolio.
 C Units will be automatically converted into A Units after four years from their respective dates of purchase.
 The converted A Units are subject to the applicable ongoing compensation for A Units, and are not subject to a CDSC.
 In addition, no up-front selling compensation is paid with respect to such converted A Units.
 For the ongoing compensation paid on the A Units, see the table under "Program Fees, Expenses and Sales Charges - A Unit Class - Selling Compensation".